mohitpai/journey-optimizer.en/help/using/configuration/retries.md

 By default, retries will be performed for **3.5 days** (or **84 hours**) from the time the message was added to the email queue.

-However, to ensure that retry attempts are not performed anymore when no longer needed, you can change this setting according to your needs when creating or editing a [message preset](message-presets.md) applying to the email channel.
+However, to ensure that retry attempts are not performed anymore when no longer needed, you can change this setting according to your needs when creating or editing a [channel surface](message-presets.md) (i.e. message preset) applying to the email channel.

 For example, you may set the retry period to 24 hours for a transactional email relating to password reset and containing a link valid for only a day.
 Similarly, for a midnight sale, you may want to define a retry period of 6 hours.